kazmithub/jenkins-automated-ecs-deployment/Readme.md

 ```
 ## Dockerfile

-Contains the cuild file for Dockerimage.
+Contains the build file for Dockerimage.